danbrysmi/error-explainer/README.md

 python3 manage.py migrate

 ## To-Do:
-Follow tutorial on https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Home_page to learn more about how to use Django!
+    - Follow tutorial on https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Generic_views to learn more about how to use Django
+    - Gather Python traces
+    - Extract ErrorType from the trace to put in explaining piece
+    - Match error templates to user input

+# Current Features:
+    - Form that takes in text input
+    - When submitted, takes the user to a results page with the error trace